 The student in an electronics curriculum may use the power supply for powering equipment and circuits as previously described for all other applications.
 In addition, the power supply can be used in the classroom laboratory to conduct experiments in fundamental electronics.
-In learning Ohm's law, for example, the relationships of resistance, current, and voltage are vividly demonstrated by the use of a power supply.
-Being able to observe both the current and voltage meter simultaneously is a great aid in such experiments.
+In learning Ohm's law, for example, the relationships of resistance, current, and voltage are easily demonstrated by the use of a power supply.